A nearly optimal algorithm for deciding connectivity queries in smooth and bounded real algebraic sets: Algebraic sets

+Two fundamental integer quantities associated to algebraic sets are dimension and degree.
+Before defining them, let us mention that an algebraic set $V$ can be uniquely decomposed into a finite union of {\em irreducible} algebraic sets (that is, algebraic sets which themselves cannot be written as a finite union of proper algebraic subsets); they will be called the irreducible components of $V$. \begin{itemize} \item The {\em dimension} $\dim(V)$ of an algebraic set $V\subset \C^n$ can be defined either as the Krull dimension of $\C[X_1,\dots,X_n]/\IdealV$, or equivalently as the number of generic hyperplanes needed to obtain a finite set after intersection with $V$.
+We often write $d=\dim(V)$, and the {\em codimension} of $V$ is defined as $c=n-\dim(V)$.

+For instance, an algebraic set $V\subset \C^n$ defined by a single equation $f=0$ (where $f$ is not a constant) has dimension $n-1$: intersecting $V$ with $n-1$ generic hyperplanes (defined by generic linear equations) and eliminating $n-1$ variables thanks to the linear equations leads to a univariate polynomial which has finitely many roots.

-An {\em algebraic set} $V \subset \C^n$ is the set of common zeros of some polynomial equations $\f=f_1,\dots,f_s$ in variables $X_1,\dots,X_n$; we write $V=V(f_1,\dots,f_s)$.
-The dimension $\dim(V)$ of $V$ is the Krull dimension of $\C[X_1,\dots,X_n]/I$, where $I$ is the ideal $\langle f_1,\dots,f_s \rangle$ in $\C[X_1,\dots,X_n]$.
-The set $V$ can be uniquely decomposed into {\em irreducible} components, which are algebraic sets as well; when they all have the same dimension, we say that $V$ is {\em equidimensional}.
-The {\em degree} of an irreducible algebraic set $V \subset \C^n$ is the maximum number of intersection points between $V$ and a linear space of dimension $n-\dim(V)$; the degree of an arbitrary algebraic set is the sum of the degrees of its irreducible components (so in dimension zero, that is, for finite sets, degree equals cardinality).
+When all irreducible components of $V$ have the same dimension, we say that $V$ is {\em equidimensional}, or $d$-{\em equidimensional} if we want to make it clear that this dimension is $d$.

+\item The {\em degree} of an irreducible algebraic set $V \subset \C^n$ is the number of intersection points between $V$ and $\dim(V)$ generic hyperplanes (this is also the {\em maximal} number of such intersection points); the degree of an arbitrary algebraic set is defined as the sum of the degrees of its irreducible components~\cite{Heintz83}.
+For instance, the degree of an algebraic set $V\subset \C^n$ defined by a single squarefree equation $f=0$ equals the degree of the polynomial $f$.

+Crucial for us will be the {\em B\'ezout bound}~\cite{Heintz83}: if polynomials $\f=(f_1,\dots,f_s)$ have degree at most $D$, their zero-set $V(\f)$ has degree at most $D^s$. \end{itemize} Most important for our purposes will be algebraic sets of dimension zero, and equidimensional algebraic sets of dimension $1$.
+The former are thus finite sets of points, for which degree equals cardinality; the latter are algebraic curves, for which the degree is the number of intersection points with a generic hyperplane.

+Finally, we mention that algebraic sets are the closed sets for the so-called Zariski topology on $\C^n$; the Zariski closure $\overline{S}$ of an arbitrary subset $S$ of $\C^n$ is thus the smallest algebraic set that contains it.
+For $\f=(f_1,\dots,f_s)$ as above, the complement $\C^n-V(\f)$ will be written $\Open(\f)$; it is open for the Zariski topology.